pcorey/pcorey.github.io/_posts/2019-05-13-is-my-apollo-client-connected-to-the-server.markdown

 And that's all there is to it!

-Any time our `SubscriptionClient`{:.language-javascript} detects that it's disconnected from the server, we write `offline: false`{:.language-javascript} into our cache, and any time we connect or reconnect, we write `offline: true`{:.language-javascript}.
+Any time our `SubscriptionClient`{:.language-javascript} detects that it's disconnected from the server, we write `online: false`{:.language-javascript} into our cache, and any time we connect or reconnect, we write `online: true`{:.language-javascript}.
 Our component picks up each of these changes and shows a corresponding message to the user.

 Huge thanks to [this StackOverflow comment](https://stackoverflow.com/questions/50887793/check-for-internet-connectivity-using-websocketlink-from-apollo-link-ws/50893219#50893219) for pointing us in the right direction.